msurdeanu/my-workflows-app/README.md

 The tool will be able to recognize every string pattern inside `value` which matches the following regex pattern:
 `\$\(([a-zA-Z0-9_.]+)(:[a-zA-Z0-9_.]+)?\)`.
-The string between parenthesis is split in two parts: first part defines name of the variable that we are going to search into workflow run cache (this part is mandatory) and the second part (which is optional) and defines type of the value that we are looking for.
+The string between parenthesis is split in two parts: the first part defines the name of the variable that we are going to search into workflow run cache (this part is mandatory) and the second part (which is optional) and defines a type of the value that we are looking for.

 If there is no variable named `sleepTime` of type `Integer` in the workflow run cache, during workflow execution phase,